 Cables could also be strung or buried on land the city owns, such as bike paths and parks.

 It’s possible that the proposed fiber optic backbone around the city could use a free right of way granted to the City for its emergency services and monitoring.
 If this strategy is viable, not having to pay to rent pole space could substantially reduce costs.

 How hard is it to create a community network?

 The good news is that the technology is commoditized and standardized, so it’s hardly a mystery.
 There are many competent engineering firms that can install and manage community networks, or the city could do it in-house.
-Based on our research, most failures are a result of going for inexpensive solutions, using unproven vendors or basic management screw ups.
+Based on our research, most failures are a result of going for inexpensive solutions, using unproven vendors or basic mis-management.
 Since Northampton is a city it has more resources than towns, as well as a Chief Information Officer and IT department.
 These factors along with the city’s track record for being open to input on its municipal network plans, bode well for the future success of the project.

 How can I get involved?

 At this point, with voters having approved a question allowing the city to create a municipal light plant, voters should advocate with their ward and at-large city councilors to create a city municipal light plant and authorize a fiscally sound plan to create the network for residents and businesses.